Shopping

 One of the Boys' most grievously misunderstood songs.
 People who weren't paying close attention often thought it an exemplar of the supposed superficiality and triviality of the Pet Shop Boys' concerns.
 But a careful listening reveals that this is hardly about cruising the mall for bargains with credit card in hand.
 Rather, it's a sly commentary on the privatization efforts of Thatcherite Britainthe selling of government-owned national industries to private corporationsof which the somewhat socialistically inclined Boys heartily disapproved.
 If you doubt it, consider the opening lines:

-When you're buying and selling your history
+We're buying and selling your history

 And then these later words: